 Your website and SEO performance

 Your website plays a central role in our school’s marketing success.
-We have often seen people underestimate the impact that a great landing page can have on a campaign.
-When looking at the data, we want to know that we are growing the audience that visits our website each month, but also, that the audience is relevant to our offering and a part of our target market.
+We often see people underestimate the impact that a great landing page can have on a campaign.
+When looking at the data, we want to know that we are growing the audience that visits our website each month, and that the audience is relevant to our offering and a part of our target market.
 To do this we will need to look at the following numbers:

-- Monthly visitors (users) – this will give you on overall view of your website’s ability to drive traffic.
+- Monthly visitors (users) – This will give you an overall view of your website’s ability to drive traffic.

 - Bounce rate – The bounce rate counts the number of people that visit your website and leave before taking any other action.
 A high bounce rate is indicative that your website is being found for irrelevant keyword searches and that it is not reaching the right audiences.
 We want to aim for a bounce rate that is no higher than 40% as a start.